Southwest Airlines SWOT Analysis & Recommendations

 3. Growth through diversification of service offerings in or related to aviation

 Considering Southwest’s focus on the United States as its main market, the company has the opportunity to expand to other markets.
 This external strategic factor refers to potential significant revenue growth as the company establishes new flight routes to serve more countries.
 New partnerships with complementing firms are also an opportunity in this SWOT analysis of Southwest Airlines Co.
 For example, these complementing firms can function as additional channels to reach customers, such as in terms of ticket sales.
-Thus, this external factor relates to Southwest Airlines Co.’s marketing mix or 4Ps.
+Thus, this external factor relates to Southwest Airlines’ marketing mix or 4Ps.
 In addition, the company has the opportunity to grow by diversifying its business, such as through new services or businesses that can form a synergy with its existing airline operations.
 Thus, the external factors in this SWOT analysis of Southwest Airlines indicate the benefit of adding new services, new routes, and new partnerships or alliances.

-Threats Facing Southwest Airlines (External Strategic Factors)
+Threats to Southwest Airlines (External Factors)

 1. Competition with large airline companies